TobiasHoll/powerline/README.md

 with this line (you may want to adjust the height and the font size):

       exec --no-startup-id powerline-lemonbar --i3 --clicks --height 16 -- -a 40 -b -f "DejaVu Sans Mono for Powerline-10" -f "FontAwesome-10"

+Note that ``Font Awesome`` is used to display some icons, thus changing it to some other font will likely break these icons.

 Some screens
 ------------